core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Multicast-Response-Feedback-Divider Option

-In order to enable the rough counting of still active and interested clients, a new CoAP option is introduced, which SHOULD be supported by clients that listen to multicast responses.
+In order to enable the rough counting of still active and interested clients, a new CoAP option is defined, which SHOULD be supported by clients that listen to multicast responses.

 The option is called Multicast-Response-Feedback-Divider and has the properties summarized in {{mrfd-table}}, which extends Table 4 of {{RFC7252}}.
 The option is not Critical, not Safe-to-Forward, and integer valued.
 Since the option is not Safe-to-Forward, the 'N' column indicates a dash for "not applicable".